gambitproject/gambit/doc/tools.enumpoly.rst

    Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium (default is 1e-4).
 See :ref:`pygambit-nash-maxregret` for interpretation and guidance.

+.. cmdoption:: -e EQA

+   .. versionadded:: 16.3.0

+   By default, the program will search all support profiles.
+   This switch instructs the program to terminate when EQA equilibria have been found.

 .. cmdoption:: -q

    Suppresses printing of the banner at program launch.